 “We don’t know how to make friends,” one twentysomething told the group.

 “That’s why we are here,” added another.

 We know from the research that making one local friend is the difference between a good deployment and a bad deployment for military spouses.
-That is why we design these live Spouse X events to help you meet potential friends.
+That is why we want to help you meet potential friends.
 We wanna be your little helper.

 But how do you do that?
-When we talked to some seasoned military wives, one thing was clear.
+When we talked to some seasoned military spouses, one thing was clear.
 They did not have babies in order to make friends.
 Instead, making new friends meant you had to rethink the way you made friends in the past.
 Start by asking yourself these seven questions.
-How To Make Friends Without a Baby

 But if you love cooking shows, maybe a cooking class could yield a potential friend.
 CrossFit, a yoga class or a dance class brings you together with other people consistently.
-So does showing up at church or Startbucks or Panera at the same time every week.
-Remember, you want to create opportunities for repeated meetings in low pressure environments.
+So does showing up at church or Starbucks or Panera at the same time every week.
+Remember, you want to create opportunities for repeated meetings in low-pressure environments.

 6. Are you ready for friends who don’t look like you?